(New England) Contra

 Square thru’: chain three around (across first, R-L-R i.e. partner-neighbor-partner).
 (8)

-B2: All facing out (with the lady on the right) in long lines, hold hands at chest height to Balance the Line (step/lean towards current neighbor, tap, then to previous neighbor, tap), (4)
+B2: All facing out (with the man on the left) in long lines, hold hands at chest height to Balance the Line (step/lean towards current neighbor, tap, then to previous neighbor, tap), (4)

-Balance the Line (to the left - then right), (4)
+Balance the Line (towards next neighbor, then current neighbor), (4)

-California twirl new neighbor - to all face-in.
-(4) end couples swap lines, designations and wait-out a ‘go’.
+California twirl next/new neighbor - to all face-in.
+(4) ejected end couples swap lines, designations and wait-out a ‘go’.

 Amy Absconds